-Making Waves is our latest digital media initiative, where RCD Foundation Founder & CEO, Liz, sits down with some of the world’s best and brightest brains who are making a real difference for paediatric brain cancer
+Making Waves is a conversation series where Founder & CEO of the Robert Connor Dawes (RCD) Foundation, Liz Dawes, sits down with some of the world’s best and brightest brains who are helping to change the odds for young people facing brain cancer.

 Episode 1: Dr. Jordan Hansford